SQLI-Morocco/Cassandra_NiFi_VueJs_Demo/README.md

 This ensure that only the initial call is loading all the data.

-The demo also shows a simple methode to cleanup the received date based on different date format:
+The demo also shows a simple method to cleanup the received date based on different date format:

 ```groovy
 import java.text.ParseException